Lauren M Reilly

 she/her

-While living in Miami, Reilly managed a volunteer-based conservation program at Frost Science.
+While living in Miami, Reilly managed a volunteer-based conservation program at the Phillip and Patricia Frost Museum of Science.
 During her tenure, she led the Sustainability Committee, spearheaded South Florida's participation in the City Nature Challenge, and ideated the Your Shores program.
 She also mentored interns conducting graduate-level research and helped secure federal and local funding to support the museum's conservation efforts.
-Reilly took great pride in celebrating World Oceans Day and Earth Day by leading environmental art activities, conducting outreach at environmental festivals, and speaking as a panelist at ARTSail’s "Sheroes of the Ocean" environmental art panel.
-To date, she has coordinated over 100 volunteer events, engaging more than 3,000 people in coastal habitat protection efforts.
+Reilly took great pride in celebrating World Oceans Day and Earth Day by leading environmental art activities, conducting outreach at environmental festivals, hosting hands-on printmaking activities with the public at environmental art fairs, and speaking as a panelist at ARTSail’s "Sheroes of the Ocean" environmental art panel.
+To date, she has coordinated over 150 volunteer events, engaging more than 3,000 people in coastal habitat protection efforts.

 As an intersectional artist and sustainability advocate, Reilly’s art centers on community, the environment, and the joy found in regeneration.
-She is a resident artist at Tunnel Projects in Little Havana, where her work highlights the interconnectedness of humanity and the natural world, blending the energy of collective action with the transformative power of art.
+Her work highlights the interconnectedness of humanity and the natural world, blending the energy of collective action with the transformative power of art.